flannelhead/blackstar/README.md

 ## Building
 Use [`stack`](http://docs.haskellstack.org/en/stable/README/) to build this.
 First clone the repo, then run `stack build` and follow the instructions given by `stack`.
 You should be able to build `blackstar` on any platform where you can install `stack`.

-This repository includes a star lookup tree (`stars.kdt`), which has been generated from the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html).
-The prebuilt tree in binary form is included for convenience, but you can also build it yourself.
-First, remove `stars.kdt`.
-Download [this archive](http://tdc-www.harvard.edu/software/catalogs/ppm.tar.gz) and extract the file `PPM` to the root folder of this project.
-Then run `stack exec generate-tree PPM stars.kdt` and the tree will be generated and saved.
+You will have to build the star lookup tree first.
+Download the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html) [this archive](http://tdc-www.harvard.edu/software/catalogs/ppm.tar.gz) and extract the file `PPM` to the root folder of this project.
+Then run `stack exec generate-tree PPM stars.kdt` and the tree will be generated and saved to the file `stars.kdt`.

 ### Speeding it up with LLVM
 When doing large or batch renders, it is recommended to build `blackstar` using GHC's LLVM backend.
 GHC produces LLVM bytecode and LLVM produces fast native code from GHC's output.
 In my tests I've noticed ~1.5x speedups.